-This package is designed for healthy adventurous, active people who would like to travel in the north with real Arctic huskies from one heated destination to another.
+This package is designed for healthy, adventurous people who would like to travel in the north through some spectacular countryside with real Arctic huskies from one heated destination to another.
 Winter camping in comfort!
 Each person is given a dog team to drive.
 Two side trips are included in the package.
-One is to see the Canadian Reindeer Herd and one is to drive the new road to Tuktoyaktuk up on the Arctic Ocean.
+One is to see the Canadian Reindeer Herd and one is to drive the new road to Tuktoyaktuk and see the Arctic Ocean.

 Travel up onto the tundra with the dogs to the Jimmy Lake Camp (5 hour run with a 1-hour rest).
 Overnight in a heated tent.

 Travel to the Arctic Loon Cabin with the dogs (2.5 hour run).
-Enjoy some some snowshoeing and possibly relax in the outdoor hot tub (extra fee of $100 per group).
+Enjoy some some snowshoeing on very scenic trails with great view points along the way.
 Spend the night in the heart of nature.
 Comfort without electricity or running water!

 Check out, shuttle to the airport and fly out